PaperCutSoftware/git-from-powershell/demo-script.md

 10. Switch back to main `git checkout -`
 11. `gitk -all` -- epson has changes from `main`, but `main` does not have changes from `epson`

-##Ignore files that are not needed

-0. Make sure we are on the `epson` branch `git checkout epson`
-1. `git status`, see the report file that is not needed in VCS
-2. `echo "report1.html" > .gitignore`
-3. `git status`
-4. We are now ignoring the report file, but we need to commit the ignore list
-5. `git add .gitignore && git commit -m "Add ignore list"`
-6. Expect to see `.gitignore` files
-7. `git status`

 ## Rebase Epson changes on top of main

 0. Make sure we are on the `epson` branch `git checkout epson`